33.2 OIL SOURCES

 33.11 Each alliance faction controls oil sources (33.2) which produce oil counters (33.4).
 Oil counters represent the oil resources available for use in the game.
 Oil production from certain oil sources may be affected if the oil source is damaged or destroyed (33.3).

 33.12 Oil counters are used to offset oil effects, allow the use of air and naval units and permit unit construction at normal cost.
-The status of oil reserves also affects major power growth rates.
+Oil is also needed for BRP base growth.
 Oil counters may be:

 A. Moved to unlimited supply sources by land or sea to augment the oil reserve associated with that unlimited supply source;